TanklesXL/gladvent/README.md

 One of the most satisfying aspects of advent of code (for me), second only to that sweet feeling of first solving a problem, is *iteration and refactoring*.

-Gladvent makes it easy for you to define expected outputs in your `gleam.toml` for all your solutions so that you can have the confidence to refactor your solutions as much as you want without having to constantly compare with your submissions on the advent of code website..
+Gladvent makes it easy for you to define expected outputs in your `gleam.toml` for all your solutions so that you can have the confidence to refactor your solutions as much as you want without having to constantly compare with your submissions on the advent of code website.

 ### Expectations in `gleam.toml`